 Methods: The probability of death was compared across high and low LDL groups.
 A chi squared test was performed with the count of people who died or didn’t die with low and high LDL.
 The probability was calculated as the risk of death, and difference in risk is provided.

 Inference: given the chi squared p value of 0.375, we fail to reject the null hypothesis that the probability of death is similar among LDL groups.

+5/5 for performing an appropriate analysis and describing the method appropriately

+2/5 for reporting the association appropriately

+P(death| HighLDL), p-value are wrong

+Did not mention

+1. No explanation about CIs.

+Total = 7

 Perform a statistical analysis evaluating an association between serum LDL and 5 year all-cause mortality by comparing the odds of death within 5 years across groups defined by whether the subjects have high serum LDL (“high” = LDL > 160 mg/dL).